CDCgov/PASS/DPS/README.md

 # DPS

 DPS is a data repo for the manuscript entitled "Detecting poliovirus sequences in the Sequence Read Archive database using bioinformatics tools".
-Each folder contains the commands, alignments results, accession information, and other information following each methods and results section in the manuscript.
+Each folder contains the alignments results, accession information, and other information following each methods and results section in the manuscript.

 ## Status